GovReady/govready-q/docs/source/Schema.md

 Increasing the `min` or decreasing the `max` are incompatible changes (see Updating Modules).

+#### `datagrid`

+The `datagrid` question type is similar to the `multiple-choice` question type except that:

+* The choices actually define columns in a data grid.
+* To Be Updated with more information
+* `min` and `max` may be specified.
+If `min` is specified, it must be greater than or equal to zero and requires that the user choose at least that many choices.
+If `max` is specified, it must be greater than or equal to one (and if `min` is specified, it must be at least `min`) and requires that the user choose at most that number of choices.

+Increasing the `min` or decreasing the `max` are incompatible changes (see Updating Modules).

 #### `integer`

 This question type asks for a numeric, integer input.